It's National Service Dog Awareness Month!

 Service dogs can help people with disabilities be more independent in their daily life, from opening doors to turning on lights.

 Always be considerate that a service dog is on the job.
-Do not try to pet or feed them unless you've been given permission by the owner.
+Do not try to pet or feed, or give them dog treats unless you've been given permission by the owner.

 Service dogs are an important part of many people’s lives, and we hope that by learning more about them, you can help foster a greater understanding of how they affect those who rely on them for assistance.
 Service dogs provide many individuals with disabilities the support they need to live independently and pursue their goals in life, which is why it’s so important that we use September to recognise how amazing they are!